beam-cloud/beta9/README.md

 </div>

-Running AI in production is slow, complex, and expensive.

 **[Beam](https://beam.cloud?utm_source=github_readme)** is a fast, open-source runtime for serverless AI workloads.
 It gives you a Pythonic interface to deploy and scale AI applications with zero infrastructure overhead.

 ![Watch the demo](static/readme.gif)